waweai/WaweKit/README.md

 358 automated tests; CI runs lint, format and the full suite on Ubuntu, Windows and macOS.

-## Research flagship

-Structure standardization is mandatory in every cheminformatics pipeline, but the *protocol* used to perform it — which operations, in what order — varies across tools and configurations, and is rarely reported precisely enough to reproduce.
-WaweKit treats standardization reproducibility as a measurable, first-class property of a dataset rather than an implicit assumption.

-`Research → Reproducibility Audit` (`Ctrl+Shift+R`) runs two or more standardizers over your loaded dataset and reports:

-- **Whether they agree**, under two identity conventions (canonical SMILES and InChIKey) that can genuinely disagree with each other.
-- **Why they don't**, via systematic operation ablation — attributing each disagreement to the specific normalization step responsible, not just flagging that a disagreement exists.
-- **Cross-toolkit comparison.** Standardizers aren't limited to protocols composed from RDKit operations — WaweKit ships adapters for **ChEMBL's own production curation pipeline** and for **MolVS**, so you can ask directly "does my pipeline agree with the one this database runs?"

-On a seeded random sample of 4,972 ChEMBL structures, three RDKit-composed protocols agreed on only **54.1%** of molecules under canonical-SMILES identity and **57.7%** under InChIKey identity.
-Comparing against the real production pipelines found that WaweKit's composed approximation of the ChEMBL pipeline reproduces the actual pipeline on **99.8%** of structures — and, more surprisingly, that **two configurations of one standardizer (MolVS) agreed with each other on only 56.0% of structures, while two independently developed standardizers agreed on 77.2%** — configuration choice within a single tool spans a wider range of outcomes than the choice between tools.

-A companion downstream-impact study, applying the same audit to 27,152 real bioactivity measurements across four drug targets, found that aggressive standardization can silently delete up to 9.5% of a dataset by merging compounds and fuse activities differing by a thousandfold into single training labels — while leaving the aggregate metrics normally used to validate a pipeline statistically unchanged.
-In short: an unmoved model score is not evidence that a standardization change was safe.

-Two manuscript drafts describing the method and the software are included under [`learning/`](learning/) in the full development repository, along with every script, seed and raw result needed to regenerate the figures above from scratch.

 ## Architecture

 Strict layered design; dependencies point downward only: